Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Discussion

 With the results shown in \figref{pred_po1}{} and \figref{pred_po3}{}, I attempted to demonstrate that the chaotic trajectories of the Kuramoto--Sivashinsky system can be predicted using models with linear latent-space dynamics.
 Among the four cases presented, three of them have visible discrepancies towards the end of the prediction window, which I would like to comment on and speculate possible remedies.

-I would first like to focus on \figref{pred_po3}{D and E} where at the very end of the prediction window the predicted trajectory's spacetime plot darkens.
+First, I would like to focus on \figref{pred_po3}{D and E} where at the very end of the prediction window the original and the predicted trajectories differ significantly.
 This is due to the rapid growth of the predictions' amplitude, which is also manifested in \figref{pred_po3}{C} by the final segment's exit from the area shown.
 Presumably, the very last segment of the corresponding latent-space trajectory lays in a region which was not included in the training data, which in turn results in its decoding into a trajectory outside the attractor.
 A similar divergence also takes place at the very end of the second case shown in the bottom row of \figref{pred_po3}{}.
 In practice, one could discard such unphysical predictions by comparing their amplitude to the attractor limits.
 Another way of eliminating divergences could be further training the neural networks using data collected from the attractor or fine-tuning the transient times at the training stage.